Allegheny Health Network: Sports Medicine

 Allegheny Health Network serves as the official medical provider of the Pittsburgh Pirates, the Pittsburgh Riverhounds, and various regional high school and collegiate athletic programs.
 The network also has three large sports-medicine campuses — AHN Cool Springs, AHN Montour, and AHN Pavilion Sports Medicine + Performance in Erie, which opened in May 2024.

 Financials

+Allegheny Health Network reported $5.7 billion in revenue for the full year ending Dec.
+31, 2025, with an operating income of $90 million, driven by volume growth and operational improvements.

 In 2024, the network reported a $147 million operating loss against $5.1 billion in operating revenue.
 In 2023, the network reported $173 million in operating losses against $4.7 billion in operating revenue.
 In 2022, AHN reported nearly $181 million in operating losses against $4.4 billion in total revenue, according to bond filings.
 In 2021, AHN reported a $119 million operating loss and more than $4 billion in operating revenue.
 In 2020, AHN reported a $169 million operating loss, attributable to the suspension of patient visits and surgical procedures and increased supply costs necessitated by the COVID-19 pandemic.

-For 2019, AHN reported operating income of $44 million and net income of $98.1 million, representing AHN's third consecutive year of positive operating income and positive net income.
-For the full year, AHN also reported total operating revenue of more nearly $3.6 billion, up from $3.3 billion in 2018, a year-over-year increase of $286 million, or nearly 9 percent.
-In 2018, AHN reported operating income of $39 million and net income of $2.8 million, representing AHN's second consecutive year of positive operating and net income.
-For the full year, AHN also reported total operating revenue of $3.3 billion, or $213 million (6.9 percent) more than the network's total 2017 operating revenue.

-In 2017, AHN reported operating income of $31.2 million and net income of $51.1 million.
-The results represented AHN's first full year of positive operating results and positive net income since the formation of the network in 2013.
-For the year, AHN reported $3.1 billion in operating revenue.

-In late 2017, AHN also refinanced its debt with the issuance of $1 billion in long-term bonds, purchased by a bank consortium led by PNC Financial Services.
-The debt issuance allowed AHN to extinguish three existing loan structures, including preexisting bond issues at Saint Vincent Hospital and Jefferson Hospital.
-Its debt was reduced from $1.4 billion to just above $1 billion.
-In July 2018, AHN announced that it would refinance its existing debt by issuing $1 billion in new long-term revenue bonds through the Allegheny County Hospital Development Authority; according to S&P Global Ratings, those revenue bonds have been assigned an "'A' long-term rating" with a stable outlook."